damax-solutions/api-auth-bundle/Resources/doc/jwt-basic.md

                 - Zend
 ```

 Parser and builder claims may be different.
-One application can just issue signed tokens, while other performs the work.
+One application can just issue signed tokens, while other perform the work.
-In above example in order _JWT_ to validate the issuer must be either `Symfony` or `Zend` and `audience` must be `App`.
+In above example in order _JWT_ to validate the `issuer` must be either `Symfony` or `Zend` and `audience` must be `App`.

 You can add custom claims to the payload by implementing [Claims](../../Jwt/Claims.php) interface e.g.: